SumiSastri/google-firebase-and-react/docs/firebase/set-up/index.md

 Under the cog Project Overview you will see the Build, Release and Monitior, Analytics and Engagle tools.
 And you will see you have been set up with the Spark account - no cost.

+Continue to register your app (select web/ mobile/ flutter/ gaming depending on what you are building).
+This app is a web-app only.
+Firebase then provides boiler plate code for config.
+In the `src` folder of your React frontend, add a `configs` folder and paste the boiler plate code provided.
+This connects your local machine to (Google Cloud Services) GCS.

+Hold off on clicking the deploy button and go back to the Firebase admin console.
+You will see your app created.
+Click into your app and you will get the project settings on your Firebase admin console.
+Click all the project settings tabs to familiarise yourself with some of the set-up and options now available to you.
 ## The Firebase admin console

 Go to the [Firebase Admin Console](https://console.firebase.google.com/) this is where all your Firebase projects will be listed.
 On the top right you will also get the latest official documentation - click the docs icon.